← Back to blog

 Underwriting is a key process in commercial real estate investments, effectively determining the potential risk in acquiring new property.
 Underwriting is a crucial piece that can’t be missed as it will help to create insurance premiums, borrowing rates, and investment risk prices.

-An underwriter specific to commercial real estate takes on the same process as any normal underwriter, except with a few key differences.
+An underwriter specific to the commercial real estate takes on the same process as any normal underwriter, except with a few key differences.

-The underwriter will provide a projection of a property's future potential cash flow cap rates and operating income.
-Many elements will affect their calculations, including location, and anything that could risk any gains from the property.
+The underwriter will provide a projection of a property’s future potential cash flow cap rates and operating income.
+Many elements will affect their calculations, including location and anything that could risk any gains from the property.
 When you locate a property of interest and decide to purchase it for your portfolio.
-You'll then follow these real estate underwriting steps.
+You’ll then follow these real estate underwriting steps.

 1. Appraisal